-Areas of Prydz Bay shallower than 690 m are extensively ploughed by iceberg keels (O'Brien and Leitchenkov, 1997) and so are covered with a layer of disturbed sediment.
+The parts of Prydz Bay shallower than 690 m are extensively ploughed by iceberg keels (O'Brien and Leitchenkov, 1997) and so are covered with a layer of disturbed sediment.
 Surface sediments and their diatom floras are described in Harris et al. (1998).
-Areas deeper than 690 m reveal undisturbed Quaternary sections.
-The Amery Depression inshore from grounding zone wedges in Prydz Channel is floored by fluted subglacial till and draped in places by clayey diatom ooze deposited since ice retreat over the last 12 k.y.
-(Domack et al., 1998; O'Brien et al., 1999).
-Within the Amery Depression, the tills are dark gray pebbly sandy clays with high magnetic susceptibility.
-In the southwestern corner of the Bay, in the Lambert Deep, tills are brown red with low susceptibility derived from pre-Cretaceous red bed sediments in the Lambert Graben (Domack et al., 1998).
-Prydz Channel, seaward of the grounding zone wedges, is floored by smooth seafloor and iceberg scours draped by gray clays and diatom ooze.
-These draped iceberg scours are likey relict features from LGM low sea levels.
+Areas deeper than this have undisturbed Quaternary sections.
+The Amery Depression inshore from grounding zone wedges in Prydz Channel is floored by fluted subglacial till and draped in places by clayey diatom ooze deposited since ice retreat in the last 12,000 years (Domack et al., 1998; O'Brien et al., 1999).
+The tills are dark gray pebbly sandy clays with high magnetic susceptibility in most of the Amery Depression but in the southwestern corner of the Bay, in the Lambert Deep, tills are brown-red with low susceptibility derived from pre-Cretaceous red bed sediments in the Lambert Graben (Domack et al., 1998).
+Prydz Channel seaward of the grounding zone wedges, is floored by smooth seafloor and iceberg scours draped by gray clays and diatom ooze.
+These draped iceberg scours are probably relict features from LGM low sea levels.